Netflix/OpenVPCal/README.md

    </td>
   </tr>
   <tr>
    <td><code>6.
-PRE-PROCESS PLATE</code>
+PRE-PROCESS PLATE (OPTIONAL) </code>
    </td>
-   <td>OpenVpCal accepts a variety of input files, such as DPX, TIFF, MOV, in conventional camera or didplay colur spaces, Linear EXR in ACES or conventional camera or display colour spaces, or SONY RAW, ARRIRAW or RED RAW in their respective file formats and colour spaces.
+   <td>OpenVpCal accepts a variety of input files, such as DPX, TIFF, MOV, in conventional camera or display colour spaces, Linear EXR in ACES or conventional camera or display colour spaces, or SONY RAW, ARRIRAW or RED RAW in their respective file formats and colour spaces.
 If your camera records in a non-supported format, you will be required to pre-process your camera plate to be either Linear/AP0 (ACES 2065-1) or Linear/Camera Native.
 We recommend Linear/AP0 (default for the tool).
-The tool accepts custom Input Device Transforms (IDTs) for non conventional input colour spaces.
+The tool accepts custom Input Device Transforms (IDTs) for non-conventional input colour spaces.
    </td>
   </tr>
   <tr>